 gardens they maintain are a significant part of this non-point pollution -- yet they do not have to be.

 CPR will help those concerned about the Nation's waterways

 by teaching them how to eliminate or clean the water running off residential landscapes.
 This book offers practical design

 ideas, safe alternatives to chemical fertilizers and pesticides; tips on increasing permeability and a comparison of surface

 materials; construction diagrams for retention basins; and less toxic alternatives for common household chemicals.

 A New Era of Gardening: A book on gardening for oxygen and a healthier

 Garden Shed Productions, 2001

-A New Era of Gardening is one of a kind: It is the only book
+A New Era of Gardening is one of a kind: It is the first book

 on gardening for oxygen.